 Characters are a win.

-This perspective is part II of “It's not all about the rides“.
-My 9-year old's top priority was seeing characters, posing for them with a picture, and getting their autographs in his autograph book.
-At first I was reluctant to allow him to spend ten minutes in a line waiting to get close to Donald Duck, but I reminded myself that this was his time to spend, and it truly made him happy.
+This perspective is part II of “It’s not all about the rides“.
+My 9-year old’s top priority was seeing characters, posing for them with a picture, and getting their autographs in his autograph book.
+At first, I was reluctant to allow him to spend ten minutes in a line waiting to get close to Donald Duck, but I reminded myself that this was his time to spend, and it truly made him happy.
 He proudly showed off the signatures and matching photos to my parents when we woke up in their L.A. home the next morning.
-Disneyland is very strategic about their distribution of characters, keeping them scarce enough to make an encounter special, but available enough to ensure everyone will see their fair share.
+Disneyland is very strategic about its distribution of characters, keeping them scarce enough to make an encounter special, but available enough to ensure everyone will see their fair share.
 (My daughter does not want to see anyone in costume, ever, which is part of her reason for not wanting to go to Disneyland.)

 There are resources for folks who want to study in advance.

 My friend, Cam Bowman of Growing Up Goofy, has just published a downloadable book called 101 Disneyland Tips.
 (On Amazon.com as hard copy or for Kindle.)
 There are also numerous blogs dedicated to the topic, plus apps to use while you’re there.